The aqueduct network

 Networks and citizens

 We pay special attention to our customers and receive many rewards in return.
-Here are the results of research on a sample of 1352 customers in the territory who were asked about our services.
+Here are the results of research on a sample of 1352 customers.